Officers & Trustees

 Dr. Mary Ann Westerfield

-Berwyn Kirby, a graduate of Penn State University, is one of the original founders of Citizens United to Protect the Maurice River and Its Tributaries, Inc. (1979).
-Berwyn recently retired from 35 years of teaching and is a recipient of a Congressional Certificate of Recognition for his efforts as a Teacher of the Handicapped.
-He has been in education for 30 years.
-Berwyn has personally created permanent wildlife preserves on the Menantico River.
-He has sacrificed endless hours for the area’s resources through wildlife management projects, testimony before boards, property protection, letter writing, as The Nature Conservancy preserves monitor, and more.
+Berwyn Kirby, was a graduate of Penn State University, was one of the original founders of Citizens United to Protect the Maurice River and Its Tributaries, Inc. (1979).
+When Berwyn retired from 35 years of teaching he was a recipient of a Congressional Certificate of Recognition for his efforts as a Teacher of the Handicapped.
+He had been in education for 30 years.
+Berwyn personally created permanent wildlife preserves on the Menantico River.
+He sacrificed endless hours for the area’s resources through wildlife management projects, testimony before boards, property protection, letter writing, as The Nature Conservancy preserves monitor, and more.
 He was the only board member to have been made a lifetime trustee.
 Berwyn died in 2020.
 His memorial and obituary can be found in our In Memoriam section of the website.

 Diane Amico is a life-long Vineland resident who has worked for the City of Vineland in several capacities since 1994.
 She currently works for the Vineland Municipal Electric Utility as an Environmental Specialist.
 She has also worked for several environmental consulting firms doing reptile, amphibian, and wildlife studies.
 She is Chairperson of the Vineland Environmental Commission, Chairperson of the Vineland Tree Committee, leader of Vineland’s Sustainability Team for the Sustainable Jersey Program, and she serves on the Downtown Green Committee.
 She has a degree in Environmental Science from Stockton State College and is a NJ Certified Recycling Professional.
 She has represented Citizens United at numerous events and functions, and is always ready to volunteer, whether it is for the NJ DEP Adopt-a-Swamp Pink Population Program, or to help the Shorebird Scientists at the Delaware Bayshore in any way possible.
 She is also currently active in several tree-planting projects, including a center-city project to mitigate urban heat islands.
 She has two sons, and enjoys doing stained glass, kayaking, dancing, geocaching, and scrapbooking.